Does yours rock?

 - Information on arrival is local and relevant, not advertising a distant destination or another corporate priority.

 (I should elaborate on that last one.
-We’re seeing this problem more and more: an agency sees a visitor centre as a general marketing storefront, rather than a venue for a specific set of visitor services.
+We’re seeing this problem more and more: an agency sees a visitor centre as a general marketing storefront, rather than a venue to help visitors connect to the place they’re currently visiting.
 So you walk up to a centre in one province, and the first thing you see is a bunch of imagery advertising a park or historic site in another province.
 Seriously.
 There’s a time and a place for launching visitors into a new wishing phase of the visitor experience cycle.
 It just isn’t while they’re actually busy in the arrival phase of their chosen visit.)

 Anyway.
 Let’s walk inside.